 Due to poor quality of old print, I used a pencil to augment the definition.
 Nothing was changed.

 Choir loft that was removed in the early 1900's.
-Though put in by Father Bouchu during reconstruction, it would likely be the same height as the original one that dictated the height of the current door.
+Using the original corbels, it would likely be the same height as the original one that dictated the height of the current door.